GcOnTheScript/GcOnTheScript/README.md

 - 👋 Hi, I’m @GcOnTheScript
 - 👀 I’m interested in learning
 - 🌱 I’m currently learning html css javascript
-- 📫 How to reach me dc: GETCANCERAPELOW#1206
+- 📫 How to reach me dc: gczer

 <!---
 GcOnTheScript/GcOnTheScript is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.